Is Cloudflare Argo worth it?

-Cloudflare Argo enabled on this blog
+Cloudflare Argo enabled

-Above: Histogram of haydenjames.io Time To First Byte (TTFB).
+Above: Histogram of Time To First Byte (TTFB).
 The blue and orange series represent the before and after.

-Although the vast majority of visitors to this blog are from the United States.
-Almost one third of visitors are from Europe.
-With the UK, Germany and France at the top.
-This was one of the reasons – also plain curiosity – why I decided to give Cloudflare Argo a test run.
+Although the vast majority of visitors to this blog are from the United States, almost a third of the visitors are from Europe.
+With the UK, Germany, and France at the top.
+This was one of the reasons why I decided to give Cloudflare Argo a test run.

 Above: Each circle represents a Cloudflare network location.
 The larger the circle, the more traffic is being served via that location.

-Cloudflare Argo setup vs Previous Setup
+Cloudflare Argo and my previous setup

 Above: My current Cloudflare page rules.
 FPC could still be enabled here, but I prefer the flexibility with it off.

-Over the past year, with full page caching enabled, I found Cloudflare’s cache had to be cleared either in-part (new posts, categories, tags and front page) or the entire cache (and/or dev mode) during design changes or other global reasons.
-Since moving full page caching to Nginx and using Cloudflare Argo the blog now has better overall response times for BOTH cached and uncached requests.
+Over the past year, with full-page caching enabled, I found Cloudflare’s cache had to be cleared either in part (new posts, categories, tags, and the front page) or the entire cache (and/or dev mode) during design changes or other global reasons.
+Since moving full page caching to Nginx and using Cloudflare Argo, the blog now has better overall response times for BOTH cached and uncached requests.

-Above: Shows my monthly Cloudflare bandwidth usage.
+Above: This Shows my monthly Cloudflare bandwidth usage.
 Argo is priced at $5/domain monthly, plus $0.10 per GB of transfer.

-Above: 30 days of Unique blog visitors.
+Above: 30 days of Unique visitors.

 Cloudflare Argo – Conclusion

-Argo has allowed this and with a longer EDGE cache TTL of 1 month for statics instead of 4 hours for FPC, resulting in much higher cache hit-ratio.
-This with just 3 page rules, keeping cost down.
+Argo has allowed this and a longer EDGE cache TTL of 1 month for statics instead of 4 hours for FPC, resulting in a much higher cache hit ratio.
+This with just 3-page rules, keeping costs down.
 Of course, you are free to use Argo + cache everything page rules together if that suits your setup.

 Considering that 300ms amounts to as much as 30% of this blog’s total page load time (when including response times/TTFB), Cloudflare Argo makes a noticeable difference!
-It’s certainly not free, however, you do get the advertised 35% improvements in response times.
+It’s certainly not free; however, you do get the advertised improvements in response times.